 If you’re making the pasta but not adding it to the dressing and corn until later, you can add a little olive oil to the cooked pasta to keep it from sticking together.
 It shouldn’t impact the traditional Mexican street corn flavor at all.

-While the pasta is cooling, cook the corn.
+While the pasta is cooling, cook the corn to get that nice sweet corn flavor.

 I typically roast the corn on the stove, but you could also make grilled corn if you prefer that taste.